spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

   1. A developer pushes a commit to Github
   2. Jenkins automatically builds a Debian package and pushes it to an Aptly repository
   3. Spinnake bakes the new package into an image
-  4. Spinnaker deploys to a test environment and disable the previous deployment
+  4. Spinnaker deploys to a test environment and disables the previous deployment
-  4. Spinnake waits for a manual judgement of the test environment
+  4. Spinnaker waits for a manual judgement of the test environment
-  5. Spinnaker deploys the image to the production environment and disable the previous deployment.
+  5. Spinnaker deploys the image to the production environment and disables the previous deployment.

 This codelab will walk through the following steps to implement this scenario: